 This is the tale of the two lighthouses that sit on Cape Henry, at the edge of the Chesapeake Bay.
 This location close to where the English settlers arrived by sea in 1607.
 Built in 1792, the 90-foot-tall Old Cape Henry Lighthouse (the brick structure) is one of the oldest standing lighthouses in the country.

-Almost 100 years later, its cast iron replacement (the black & white one) was built.
+Almost 100 years later, its cast iron replacement (the black and white one) was built.
 It is the tallest cast iron lighthouse in the United States, but unfortunately not open to the public.

 More Cape Henry Lighthouse History